KSDaemon/wampy.js/README.md

 abort()
 ------------

 Aborts WAMP session and closes a websocket connection.
+Supports chaining.
 If it is called on handshake stage - it sends a abort message to wamp server (as described in spec).
 Also clears all queues, subscription, calls.
 Supports chaining.

 ```javascript